-And for my part I was used by a system that eats young Black leaders and pits us against our own people.
-Then waits for a fresh crop to arise.
-Slaughters their spirit and does it again.
+I was used by a system that eats young Black leaders and pits us against our own people, then waits for a fresh crop to arise.
+Slaughters their spirits and does it again.
 And again.
 Ask my peers or my elders.
 We have all been used against each other in heartbreaking ways.

-From now on I will no longer do anything on behalf of the churchwide organization.
-Until the ELCA starts a serious conversation around reparations in America I will no longer publicly support the churchwide offices, it’s units, or our Presiding Bishop, or the Office of Secretary and I urge you too.
+From now on, I will no longer do anything on behalf of the Churchwide organization.
+Until the ELCA starts a serious conversation around reparations in America, I will no longer publicly support the Churchwide offices, its units, our presiding Bishop, or the Office of Secretary, and I urge you not to either.

-We need to first divest all energy from the churchwide endeavor until they reflect the needs of humanity at this critical point in history.
+We must divest all energy from the Churchwide endeavor until they reflect the needs of humanity at this critical point in history.
 Right now, that means Black liberation.
 Black liberation is collective liberation.

-Next if the ELCA doesn’t listen to us as the people of God I think it’s time we have a serious conversation about #defundingchurchwide and doing this work ourselves.
+If the ELCA powers that be don’t listen to us as the people of God, I think it’s time we have a serious conversation about #defundingchurchwide and doing this work ourselves.

 Don’t believe me?